Azure/azure-policy/samples/EventHub/audit-event-hub-authorization/README.md

 # Audit authorization rules on Event Hub namespaces

 Event Hub clients should not use a namespace level access policy that provides access to all queues and topics in a namespace.
-To align with the least privilege security model, you shoud create access policies at the entity level for queues and topics to provide access to only the specific entity
+To align with the least privilege security model, you should create access policies at the entity level for queues and topics to provide access to only the specific entity

 ## Try on Portal